vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

-# Genomic data science using RNA-seq analysis for developmental regulation of human cortex transcription between fetus and adult.
+# RNA-seq re-analysis for developmental regulation of human cortex transcription between fetus and adult.